-Requirements:
+Research Requirements:

-- 1. The student will demonstrate understanding of the patient's diagnosis(es) through knowledgeable discussion of the diagnosis, risk factors, s/s, treatments, nursing interventions and rationales, and patient teaching. - a.
-In addition to the pathophysiology sheet, the student may add information in any form the student chooses, i.e., diagnosis sheets, diagnosis cards, tabbed diagnosis book, etc. - b.
-Students are encouraged to have this information written so that when the student becomes nervous, there is a reference for the student to use during discussion; however, a written form is not required as long as the student can discuss the information in a logical, organized, reasonable manner. - c.
-Students who are unable to discuss this information will receive a clinical deduction and may be instructed to have written information on subsequent clinical experiences. - 2.
+- 1. For each patient, the student must complete the ISBAR, page 1 & 2 (assessment and narrative), and flowsheet. - 2.
+On the primary patient, the student must complete the medication sheet and lab list as well and gather information to complete the clinical care map for research. - 3.
+The student will demonstrate understanding of the patient's diagnosis(es) through knowledgeable discussion of the diagnosis, risk factors, s/s, treatments, nursing interventions and rationales, and patient teaching. - a.
+In addition to the clinical concept map, the student may add written information in any form the student chooses, i.e., diagnosis sheets or diagnosis cards - b.
+Students are encouraged to have this information written so that when the student becomes nervous, there is a reference for the student to use during discussion; however, a written pathophysiology form is not required if the student can discuss the information in a logical, organized, reasonable manner. - c.
+Students unable to discuss this information will receive a clinical deduction and may be instructed to have written information on subsequent clinical experiences. - 4.
 The student will demonstrate understanding of the patient's medications through knowledgeable discussion of the medication, its action, its indication, the dosage and times of administration, possible side effects/adverse reactions, and applicable nursing indicators and patient teaching. - a.
-The Medication List is to be thoroughly completed for each patient.
+The Medication List is to be thoroughly completed for the primary patient.
 There is a deduction for any incomplete Med List - b.
-Students who are unable to discuss the medications will receive a clinical deduction and may be instructed to write additional information on medications. - c.
-For students with really poor discussion of medications or for incomplete med list, med administration may be forfeited, with additional point deductions. - 3.
-The student will demonstrate understanding of the patient's laboratory status through discussion of the lab, the normal values, the abnormal values and the indicators of the lab values. - a.
-The Lab Analysis Sheet is to be thoroughly completed for each patient. - b.
+Students unable to discuss the medications will receive a clinical deduction and may be instructed to write additional information on medications. - c.
+For students with poor discussion of medications or for incomplete med list, med administration may be forfeited, with additional point deductions. - 5.
+The student will demonstrate an understanding of the patient's laboratory status through discussion of the lab, the normal values, the abnormal values, and the indicators of the lab values. - a.
+The Lab Sheet is to be completed for the primary patient. - b.
 Students who are unable to discuss the laboratory values will receive a clinical deduction and may be instructed to do additional written work on labs. - c.
-There is a deduction for incomplete lab data.
+There is a deduction for incomplete lab data. - 6.
+Clinical Care Map: